beaugaines/buddhadoro/README.md

 - I'd like a gui
 - I'd like to add functionality to keep track of the various pomodoros we do during   the day - probably via SQLite

+## How to contribute

+- Fork it!
+- Create a topic branch for your changes
+- Tests would be a nice touch
+- Make a pull request

 ## License

-&copy; 2012 Beau Gaines, release under the MIT license.
+&copy; 2012 Beau Gaines, released under the MIT license.